Incredible Stories From the History of Absinthe

 During his study on the people who were admitted at his asylum as alcoholics, he found a lot of common characteristics among them.
 Due to his study, he came up with the hypothesis that alcoholism can be a hereditary trait and may also be the reason behind the steady decline of the French culture.

 To reach these conclusions, he compared reactions of alcohol on animals.
-One batch of subjects received simple alcohol doses while the other received doses of wormwood oil – which is one of the controversial ingredients in Absinthe liquor.
+One batch of subjects received simple alcohol doses while the other received doses of wormwood oil – which is one of the controversial and most important ingredients in genuine absinthe.
 While the animals that received alcohol doses simply got drunk, the second batch was found to develop systematic seizures!

 Some present manufacturers (mainly those based in the US) falsely claim that absinthe of the past contained low amounts of thujone in it.
 This is false advertisement because pre-ban absinthe has been found to contain up to 260mg of thujone.
 These manufacturers rely on the notoriety of real absinthe as forbidden and market their product under the slogan, 'prohibition is finally over!'.
 They may even start saying soon that absinthe of the past contained no alcohol!
 How ridiculous!

-No real absinthe will make it to the States anytime soon.
+No real absinthe (understand absinthe with thujone) will make it to the States anytime soon.
 For the real deal, you have to travel to Europe or have it shipped over.
-One of the best genuine REAL ORIGINAL ABSINTHE brands available are Absinthe Original, King of Spirits Gold and Absinthe Bitter Spirit.
+One of the best genuine absinthe brands available are Absinthe Original, King of Spirits Gold with 100mg of thujone, and Absinthe Bitter Spirit.
 They’re all made with wormwood and are available to buy from our Absinthe Liquor Store where the standard is worldwide express shipping and 48 hours order processing!

 At Absinthe Original, you can browse through genuine brands that have been manufactured using the historical recipes of 70%, 60%, and 45% alcohol volume.
-You can also find everything you need to learn about Absinthe, Absinthe Fountains, Absinthe cocktail recipes and so much more.
+You can also find everything you need to learn about absinthe history, absinthe fountains, absinthe cocktail recipes, and so much more.

 If you like this article, bookmark, share or subscribe to our newsletter making sure you don’t miss our next news, facts, reviews or drinking suggestions!